Johnny Gottselig

-Johannes “Johnny” Gottselig (Иван Гоцелиг) (June 24, 1905 – May 15, 1986) was a professional ice hockey left winger who played 16 seasons for the Chicago Black Hawks of the National Hockey League (NHL) between 1928 and 1945.
+Johannes "Johnny" Gottselig (Иван Гоцелиг) (June 24, 1905 – May 15, 1986) was a professional ice hockey left winger who played 16 seasons for the Chicago Black Hawks of the National Hockey League (NHL) between 1928 and 1945.
 He was the second player born in the Russian Empire to play in the NHL.
 Emil Iverson was the first European-born Chicago Blackhawks head coach in 1932 (Copenhagen, Denmark) and John became the second approximately 13 years later.

 He was the second European-born captain of a cup-winning team in the league's history (Scotland-born Charlie Gardiner was the first in 1934).
 He won two Stanley Cups in his playing career: in 1934, and 1938 (as captain).
 He was also with Chicago in 1961, as Director of Public Relations, when the Black Hawks won their third Stanley Cup.
 Gottselig was included on the team, but his name was not engraved onto the Stanley Cup.
+Gottselig also served as a baseball manager of the All-American Girls Professional Baseball League (AAGPBL), where he won the first championship with the Racine Belles in 1943.
+He also managed the Peoria Redwings in 1947 and the Kenosha Comets from 1949 to 1950.